 Do your research before choosing a web hosting company.
 Do not go cheap on this crucial step.
 It will save you from many headaches later.

 Here are a few choices:

 BlueHost – Bluehost is the cheapest of the bunch.
-Really cheap and might be a good place to get started.
+Cheap and might be a right place to get started.
 You can always migrate your blog later.

 WPEngine – More expensive but fast and optimized for WordPress.
-If you are serious about making your travel blog a business and don’t want to deal with the technical side, you should go this route.
+If you are serious about doing your travel blog business and don’t want to deal with the technical side, you should go this route.
 Get 20% off with a Personal Account!

 1 & 1 Hosting – Another decent hosting company offering around the same quality VPS and shared hosting.